 - Helps prevent depression

 - A stronger immune system

-Strong as the case is for the need to have better sleep quality, there are still many people who are unable to achieve this.
-According to an article by Healthline, there are many causes that contribute to lack of sleep – some of which are:
+There is a strong case for the need to have better sleep quality.
+Yet, there are still many people who are unable to achieve this.
+According to an article by Healthline, many factors contribute to lack of sleep – some of which are:

 - Consuming too much caffeine

 - Sleep disorders e.g. insomnia & sleep apnea

 You can improve sleep quality in many ways.
 Using quality bedding, keeping a cooler sleeping temperature, practising better bed hygiene, & reducing caffeine intake are some of them.
 But what about relaxing your body and mind to prepare it for sleep?

 This is an often over-looked aspect, which is very important nonetheless.
 Meditation and breathing techniques can help you sleep better.
 It can also make a difference in your ability to function well both mentally & physically.
 Breathing helps to lower your heart rate.
 To enter a state of deep sleep, your heart rate needs to be at 60 beats per minute.
 Most people’s heart rate is closer to 75-80.

 Stress and anxiety can also impact on our ability to sleep well.
 Most people face different daily life challenges.
 They can be financial, emotional or physical (or a combination).
 These challenges can cause a lot of stress and anxiety.
 Dealing with daily stresses induces a “flight or fight” response from our body.
 This type of response can be healthy to identify and deal with physical danger.
 But events which are not life threatening can trigger this response too.
 Challenges like traffic jams, relationships & financial pressures.
 That is when it becomes a problem.
 Breathing techniques negate these “flight or fight” responses.
 It helps the body to relax.